-In our novitiates, as well as our centers of philosophy and theology, both the recitation and the singing of lauds, vespers or compline, should be accommodated to what is said in the "Instruction for the Implementation of the Constitution on the Sacred Liturgy. . ." nn.l6,18 and the "Instruction on the Liturgical Formation of Seminarians," n.26 (cf. canon 1367,3) if the number of students permits. (cf. also "2nd Instruction on Implementation of the Constitution on the Sacred Liturgy.
-1967).
+In our novitiates, as well as our centers of philosophy and theology, both the recitation and the singing of lauds, vespers or compline, should be accommodated to what is said in the "Instruction for the Implementation of the Constitution on the Sacred Liturgy..." nn.l6,18 and the "Instruction on the Liturgical Formation of Seminarians," n.26 (cf. canon 1367,3) if the number of students permits. (cf. also "2nd Instruction on Implementation of the Constitution on the Sacred Liturgy nn.l9 & 21, May 1, 1967).